 When everything is ready, get your dog comfortable and you’re good to go.
 If your dog is a bit nervous, calm them with biscuits or extra cuddles.
 This will give them a sense of security while you begin cutting.

-Step 2: Determine how far to trim dog nails
+Step 2: Figure out how far to trim dog nails

 dog nail trimming illustration - how far to trim dog nails